 The wired vs wireless gaming mouse debate rages on.
 Years ago, I would’ve written that wireless mice aren’t worth your time, but today the difference between a great wireless gaming mouse and a great wired gaming mouse is practically indiscernible.
 The wireless gaming mouse market has overcome a lot of challenges that have rendered them the inferior option over the years, from things like input lag and interference to outright performance differences.

-If you want to choose between wired and wireless now, it’s mostly a matter of how important literally not having wires is to you and your setup, but personally I’d still recommend wired gaming mice.
+If you want to choose between wired and wireless now, it’s mostly a matter of how important literally not having wires is to you and your setup, but personally, I’d still recommend wired gaming mice.
 Not only will performance parity cost you more going the wireless gaming mouse route, you’ll also run into the inconveniences of battery life.

 The Case for Wired Gaming Mice

 The safest play is to go with the tried-and-true wired gaming mouse.
 From a performance purist’s perspective, it just doesn’t make sense to trust any of your clicks to wireless technology, no matter how good or advanced it is.
 Do you have the wireless receiver close enough to the mouse?
 Is your battery going to die on you mid-match?
-Will connectivity issues arise as the peripheral ages and result in lower response times?
-I think a persuasive case can be made to side step these issues altogether and go with a wired mouse.
+Will connectivity issues arise as the peripheral ages and result in slower response times?
+I think a persuasive case can be made to sidestep these issues altogether and go with a wired mouse.

 Here, you get better performance for less dollar.
-Generally you’ll get juicer DPI, polling rates, and other such specs for a lot less in wired models.
+Generally, you’ll get juicer DPI, polling rates, and other such specs for a lot less in wired models.
 You can pick up a wired Razer DeathAdder Elite for $57.99 that offers 16,000 DPI.
 Get the same 16,000 DPI from the Razer Mamba wireless gaming mouse for $119.99.
 Most gamers would rather pocket that extra $60 a put it in the piggy bank for the next gaming computer upgrade.

 So where do wireless gaming mice fall behind?
 Personally, I think it’s the reliability of the market.
 For starters, the need for a battery is still inconvenient.
 Your mouse is heavier (though even this has become barely noticeable) and you still have to charge it from time to time.
 Furthermore, factors such as the need for a battery and a wireless sensor tend to make wireless gaming mice more expensive than wired gaming mice because they cost more to produce, and for mice that only reach a polling rate of 500 hertz versus a wired polling rate of 1000 hertz that isn’t exactly a good look.
 Still, to be fair, many monitors don’t refresh quickly enough for that to matter so much, but everything is worth consideration for such an expensive product.